aerglass/PA2lib/README.md

 May break on new libnds/devkitarm releases.<br>
 <h1> Known Bugs </h1></p>
 Somehow some images have random colors or descoloration. <br>
-While i was making some examples the background made random stuff, so don't use gimp lol <br>
+While i was making some examples the background made random stuff, so don't use gimp lol </p>
+Workarrounds:<br>
+fill the entire 256 colors with black, or else it wont work.
+You can try configuring grit for fixing this however i have absolutelly no idea on how to use grit.
 <h2> why?</h2>
 Nightfox's lib for libnds isn't updated anymore. thus it can be incompatible with recent versions of libnds/devkitarm